 ‘…the way we think, what we experience, and what we do every day is very much a matter of metaphor’.
 (3)

 Open the pages of Shakespeare, the Bible or any other old book and you will find the metaphor plays a central role to play.
 As human beings, we seem to be hardwired to think in metaphor, and to communicate using metaphor.

-‘…as generations of storytellers, leaders and salespeople have discovered, we are also hardwired to respond to metaphor—often unconsciously’.(2)
+‘…as generations of storytellers, leaders and people have discovered, we are also hardwired to respond to metaphor—often unconsciously’.(2)